gusmaoclaudio/gusmaoclaudio/README.md

-## Hola!
-Soy Claudio G Macedo Jr 🖐️
+## Hello!
+I'm Claudio G. Macedo Jr 🖐️

-Soy especialista en seguridad de la información con un profundo interés en infraestructura y redes.
-Siempre en busca de nuevos desafíos y aprendizajes.
-Actualmente, estoy profundizando mis habilidades en Python y C para fortalecer mi especialización en el campo de la seguridad.
+I'm an Information Security Specialist with a strong interest in infrastructure and networks.
+I'm always seeking new challenges and learning opportunities.
+Currently, I'm deepening my skills in Python and C to strengthen my specialization in the field of cybersecurity.

-- 🔐 Especialista en Seguridad de la Información.
+- 🔐 Specialist in Information Security
-- 🌐 Enfocado en Infraestructura y Redes.
+- 🌐 Focused on Infrastructure and Networking
-- 📘 Estudiando Python y C.
+- 📘 Currently studying Python and C

 <div style="display: inline_block"><br>
   <img align="right" alt="Avatar" src="https://media.discordapp.net/attachments/886747551255126018/886756481813327922/gusmaoclaudio_avatar_rd.gif">